Bückeburg: History

-Bückeburg was once the capital of the tiny principality of Schaumburg-Lippe.
+Until the German Revolution of 1918–1919, Bückeburg was the capital of the tiny principality of Schaumburg-Lippe.
+Schaumburg-Lippe continued to be an independent German state (Free state) until 1946.

 Houses began to gather around the castle c.
 1365 and were protected by a city wall in the 17th century.
 In the 19th century, it was connected to the Minden and Hanover Railway and housed a synagogue.
 The poet J. G. von Herder was court preacher here from 1771 to 1776.

 Bückeburg is a former British garrison town and had a number of British residents until recently.
 Most of the British residents worked at the British Military Hospital (BMH) in Rinteln, or in the local English Prince Rupert School, also in Rinteln.
 The number of British military residents in Bückeburg decreased significantly in the late 1990s, when BMH Rinteln closed down, however the staff of Prince Rupert School were still based in Bückeburg until the closure of the school in July 2014.

 Buildings

 Bückeburg Palace

 Bückeburg Palace (Schloss Bückeburg) was the residence of the Princes of Schaumburg-Lippe.
-Although the Princely family surrendered political power in 1918, they still live there today.
-The palace, part of which is open to the public, is an important major tourist sight and houses important works of art and an important library.
+Although the Princely family surrendered political power in 1918, they still own it and live there today.
+The palace, part of which is open to the public, is a major tourist attraction and houses significant works of art, as well as a notable library.
 The history of the building spans 700 years, with the most important contributions stemming from the 16th, 17th, and 19th centuries.

 The Princely Mausoleum in the palace grounds is open to the public as well.
 Built in 1915 in Neo-Romanic style and resembling the Roman Pantheon, it is the world's largest private sepulchre still in use.
 The cupola is adorned by an impressive gold mosaic, the second largest of its kind after the one in the Hagia Sophia.

 In the period around 1950 when the Royal Air Force had a base nearby, the children of the service families attended a school in the Schloss.